lindenb/jvarkit/docs/VcfLoopOverGenes.md

 # VcfLoopOverGenes

-generate a BED file of the Genes in a VCF, loop over those genes
+Generates a BED file of the Genes in an annotated VCF, loop over those genes and generate a VCF for each gene, then execute an optional command.

 ## Usage